Contents - Index

 Our program only connects to Federal websites for submission.
 Even though we generate a state electronic file you need to connect on your own to any state website and submit their state file.

-NOTE - As of calendar year 2006, SSA and IRS are no longer accepting floppy disk submissions.
+NOTE - As of calendar year 2006, SSA and IRS no longer accept floppy disk submissions.
 All submissions must be made electronically over the Internet.

 APPLICATION TO FILE ELECTRONICALLY